ElektraInitiative/PermaplanT/e2e/README.md

 Test results are created after running the tests in `test-results/`.
 This folder gets automatically created and deleted on test execution.
 It will contain screenshots and videos about failed tests.
-In Jenkins you can find the test results inside the pipeline Artifacts.

 ## Test Reports

-Test reports are created at the end of tests in `test-reports/` In Jenkins you can find the html report inside the pipeline artifacts on the top right of Blue Ocean.
+Test reports are created at the end of tests in `test-reports/`.
-The Cucumber report can not be found in Blue Ocean but on the standard Job page on the left side bar.
+There is a html and cucumber report.

 ### Cucumber Report